 - Mute participants

 - Turn off cameras for participants

-- Allow a participant to share their screen
+- Ask a participant to share their screen

 Moderators that you have added to an Interactive Breakout Session will automatically be added to this role within the session details area.

 Each Interactive Breakout Room can support up to 20 breakout groups where attendees can connect in smaller numbers during the session.
 The maximum number of attendees will follow that of the Interactive Breakout Room itself, which is up to 200 people in total.

 Moderators assigned to the Interactive Breakout Room will have access to an option where they can create, name and assign attendees to breakout groups as needed.
 To assign attendees, the moderator will simply need to drag and drop each person's name from the 'Unassigned' area into one of the breakout groups that they have created.
 Alternatively, the moderator can select the 'Assign All' option to assign all attendees into a breakout group, or the 'Shuffle' option to shuffle attendees into different breakout groups (they will first need to be assigned to a breakout group for this feature to work).